 When HCBS services are coordinated in a VR customer's case:

-it is preferred and a best practice that the Extended Services, known as Supported Employment in the HCBS waiver, be identified before the VR counselor makes a referral for the VR Supported Employment Assessment (SEA);
+it is preferred and a best practice that the Extended Services, known as Supported Employment in the HCBS waiver, be identified before the VR counselor makes a referral for the VR Career Planning Assessment (CPA);

-units for HCBS waiver Supported Employment (aka VR Extended Services), must be approved in customer's HCBS waiver plan no later than the end of Benchmark 4 in order for extended services to begin at Benchmark 5; and
+units for HCBS waiver Supported Employment (aka VR Extended Services), must be approved in customer's HCBS waiver plan no later than the end of the final job retention benchmark in order for extended services to begin at job stability; and

-see Employment Services Medicaid Waiver Sequencing document.
+see TWS-VRS & HHS Waiver Sequencing of Services document.

 This section applies only to customers who have a Medicaid waiver already available to them.

 Supplemental Security Income and Social Security Disability Insurance Recipients